delvison/Network-Monitor/README.md

   #### blacklist.txt
-  I implemented a blacklist feature to keep from monitoring undesired devices on the network such as a chromecast or router, etc. A blacklist file should be a plain textfile with a MAC address on each line.
+  I implemented a blacklist feature to keep from monitoring undesired devices on the network such as a chromecast or router, etc. A blacklist file should be a plain textfile with a MAC address on each line like so:

     24:DA:9B:5B:74:F0